Since Buttonize 3.0.0, our standalone has been integrated into our WordPress version 🚀

 Recently we have made Buttonizer available for other platforms besides WordPress.
 With our standalone, you can start using Buttonizer on any site or platform, such as WordPress, Shopify or Wix.
-With our WordPress plugin alone this was not possible.
-It was only possible to use our WordPress plugin on websites created with WordPress.
+With our previous WordPress plugin this was not possible.

-To be clear, all WordPress subscriptions will be grandfathered, but no new WordPress-only subscriptions can be started.
-The WordPress plugin is more like a limited self hosted version while the standalone version is fully hosted and managed by our team.
-Nothing will change for the users of our WordPress plugin as your buttons will show up as usual.
+The WordPress Legacy plugin is more like a limited self hosted version, while the standalone version is fully hosted and managed by our team.
+Nothing will change for the users of our WordPress legacy plugin as your buttons will show up as usual.

 Most styling options have been made free;